robmathers/rogersusage/README.md

     Enter your user name and password between the quotes, then save the file.
 3. Interactively.
 If the script is not provided login details, it will prompt for them when run.

-### Running the script
-Open a command prompt, and run `python rogersusage.py`.
-Provide the full paths to the python executable and the script as necessary.

-### Displaying help
+### Options
+ - `-h`, `--help`
-Execute the script with the `-h` or `--help` flags (i.e. `python rogersusage.py -h`) to print a help message with a description of the options.
+    - Print a help message with a description of the options
+ - `--csv`
+    - Print the data only (no labels or units) as comma-separated values.
+Format: Download,Upload,Total,Cap Amount.
+Units: GB.
+Useful for  importing or parsing the data into other programs.
+ - `-l USERNAME`, `--login=USERNAME`
+    - Rogers login ID
+ - `-p PASSWORD`, `--password=PASSWORD`
+    - Rogers login password

 ### Sample Output
     Download Usage: